gorhill/publicsuffixlist.js/README.md

 Also, `tld.js` currently fails with the Unicode rules present in the Public Suffix List.

-So that is mainly why `publicsuffixlist.js`.
+So that is mainly why `publicsuffixlist.js`, something fast and mindful of memory was key in that [other project](https://github.com/gorhill/httpswitchboard) which has to deal in realtime with web requests.

 ## Usage